-Confidentiality may also arise under an agreement due to the nature of the parties’ relationship or by reason of the subject matter and the circumstances in which the subject matter was communicated.
+Confidentiality may also arise due to the nature of the parties’ relationship or by reason of the subject matter and the circumstances in which the subject matter was communicated.

-The equitable duty of confidence can still exist where there is no written agreement, and the duty can co-exist with contractual rights.
+The equitable duty of confidence can still exist where there is no written agreement.

-Therefore, a plaintiff may commence an action for breach of contract and breach of a duty of confidence.
-However, ultimately may only seek remedy under one cause of action.
+While the equitable duty of confidence can co-exist with contractual rights, allowing a plaintiff may commence an action for breach of contract and breach of confidence, a remedy may only be sought under one or the other.

 I will thoroughly analyse the legal authority for beach of confidence in the equitable jurisdiction in the ‘Equitable Cause of Action for Breach of Confidence’ section below.